jralduaveuthey/mlops-covid/deployment_PrefectFargate/README.md

 "jaimerv/workinonit" is the name of my workspace in my Prefect Cloud account, so you will need to pass here the name of the workspace you created in your account.

-## Deploy ECS Cluster, Prefect agent ECS service and ECR repository
+# Deploy ECS Cluster, Prefect agent ECS service and ECR repository
-Run the Github action called "DEPLOY ECS Cluster, Prefect agent ECS service and ECR repository" in a Github Action on the browser.
+Before running the Github action (called "DEPLOY ECS Cluster, Prefect agent ECS service and ECR repository") on the browser, you have to enter some Github Secrets and Inputs for the action to work.

+## Github necessary secrets
+- AWS_ACCESS_KEY_ID: You can see how to obtain one [here.](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)
+- AWS_SECRET_ACCESS_KEY: You can see how to obtain one [here.](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)
+- PREFECT_API_KEY: You can see more detailed info [here.](https://docs.prefect.io/ui/cloud-getting-started/#create-an-api-key)
+- PREFECT_API_URL: You can see more detailed info [here.](https://docs.prefect.io/ui/cloud-getting-started/#create-an-api-key)

-### Inputs for the Deployment Github action
+## Inputs for the Deployment Github action
 The inputs for the Github action are the following:
 - cpu: CPU for the agent.
 The default is '512' but you can choose between the following ['256', '512', '1024', '2048', '4096']
 - memory: Memory for the agent.
 The default is '1024' but you can choose between the following ['512', '1024', '2048', '4096', '5120', '6144', '7168', '8192']